jcafhe/RxPY3.0-todo/README.md

 ## `test_context(timespan)`
 Setup a TestScheduler and returns the functions below as a namedtuple.
 This unsures that everything will be called with the same values for the following parameters: subscribed, created, disposed, timespan.
 Parameters are set to:
 - created = 100
-- subscribed = 190
+- subscribed = 200
 - disposed = 1000

-Regarding `hot()` and `exp()` functions, the timings are shifted by +10ts to unsure that the first character will not be skipped by the scheduler (a bit of a hack).
-So the first character will have a timestamp of 190 + 10 = 200.
+Regarding `hot()` function, if a marble is specified as the first character, it will be skipped.

 ### `cold(string, [lookup, error]) -> Observable`
 Parse a marbles string and return a cold observable by calling `TestScheduler.create_cold_observable()`.